mayfrost/guides/SECURITY.md

 * __Level 28__: Use [qmail](https://www.schneier.com/blog/archives/2007/11/thoughts_on_the.html) for your own e-mail server.
 Exim and cmail are other options.
 * __Level 29__: Use Squid for caching websites.
 * __Level 30__: Set [BIND9](https://unix.stackexchange.com/questions/270716/configure-bind-as-forwarder-only-no-root-hints-encrypted-rpz-blacklist-wh/270796#270796) for caching all DNS queries on your local DNS server.
-* __Level 31__: Use port forwarding and a port knocker on your router or server and unregister your reverse dns records.
+* __Level 31__: Use port forwarding and a port knocker on your router or server if you have services running, and unregister your reverse dns records.
 * __Level 32__: Use Arpalert/ArpON (for Man-In-The-Middle -MITM- Detection), [zapret](https://github.com/bol-van/zapret) (for Deep Packet Inspection -DPI- Block and Circumvention), and Suricata/Snort (for Network Intrusion Detection).
 * __Level 33__: Compile the kernel yourself and add only necessary features and selected modules.
 Enable KASLR and Capabilities on kernel configuration.
 * __Level 34__: When possible give your applications a separate user account and use chattr, sudo, chroot, fakeroot, ulimit and quota with them.